opticgroup/icmesh/index.md

 ## ✅ **Current Progress**
 - Solar node is live on Hamilton Trail & near the Doody Ranch
 - Succesful testing between Hamilton, Cooks, and even Coto De Caza
-- **Geek Alert!** This website, including a MQQT Server, Grafana Dashboard, and custom code on [GitHub](https://github.com/opticgroup/icmesh)
+- **Geek Alert!** This website, including a MQQT Server, Grafana Dashboard, and custom code on [GitHub](https://github.com/opticgroup/icmesh).
+Note:  This is a decentralized project.
+Feel free to commit changes and create a pull request to update this website, code, etc.

 ---